 We are a leading designer and manufacturer of high-performance, energy-efficient lighting platforms.
 We research, develop, design, manufacture, market, sell and implement energy management systems consisting primarily of high-performance, energy efficient commercial and industrial interior and exterior lighting systems and related services.
 Our products are targeted for applications in three primary market segments: commercial office and retail, area lighting and industrial high bay, although we do sell and install products into other markets.
 Virtually all of our sales occur within North America.
 We operate in three operating segments, which we refer to as U.S. Markets, Engineered Systems and Distribution Services.
 Our U.S. Markets division focuses on selling our lighting solutions into the wholesale markets with customers including domestic energy service companies, or ESCOs, and electrical contractors.
-Our Orion Engineered Systems division focuses on selling lighting products and construction and engineering services direct to end users.
-Orion Engineered Systems completes the construction management services related to existing contracted solar photovoltaic, or PV, projects.
+Our Engineered Systems division focuses on selling lighting products and construction and engineering services direct to end users.
+Engineered Systems completes the construction management services related to existing contracted solar photovoltaic, or PV, projects.
 Its customers include national accounts, government, municipal and schools.
-Our Orion Distribution Services division focuses on selling our lighting products internationally and is developing a network of broad line distributors.
-Historically, sales of all of our lighting products and the related costs were combined through our Energy Management division and sales of all of our solar PV products and the related costs were combined Systems division.
+Our Distribution Services division focuses on selling or lighting products and the related costs were combined through our Energy Management division and sales of all of our historical solar PV products and the related costs were combined through our Energy Management division and sales of all of our historical solar PV products and the related costs were combined through our Engineered Systems division.

 Our lighting products consist primarily of LED and HIF lighting fixtures.
-Our principal customers include national accounts, energy service companies, electrical contractors and electrical distributors.
+Our principal customers include national accounts, ESCOs, electrical contractors and electrical distributors.
 Currently, substantially all of our products are manufactured at our production facility location in Wisconsin, although we are increasingly sourcing products and components from third parties as the LED market continues to evolve in order to have versatility in our product development.